tekumara/notes/flyte.md

 # start ghcr.io/flyteorg/flyte-sandbox:dind
 make start

-# access flyteconsole
 ```

-Now you can access flyteconsole on [localhost:30081/console](http://localhost:30081/console)
+You can access flyteconsole on [localhost:30081/console](http://localhost:30081/console).
+Workflows under _cookbook/_ are registered in the flytesnacks project development domain.

 To inspect the k3s cluster: